Skip to content

 What will you camp in?

-Do you want to be inside a cosy tent while you camp, like an arctic explorer?
+Do you want to be inside a cosy tent while you camp, like an Arctic explorer?
 Or would you prefer to sleep out under the stars, like a cowgirl or cowboy?

-In colder weather, a tent will keep you sheltered from the elements.
+A tent will keep you sheltered from the elements.
 However, in summer you could create a DIY tent with some very long, sturdy branches, a large sheet of canvas and some stakes.

 What will you see?